Sea turtle: Diet

 The loggerhead, Kemp's ridley, olive ridley, and hawksbill sea turtles are omnivorous their entire life.
 Omnivorous turtles may eat a wide variety of plant and animal life including decapods, seagrasses, seaweed, sponges, mollusks, cnidarians, Echinoderms, worms and fish.
 However, some species specialize on certain prey.

 The diet of green sea turtles changes with age.
 Juveniles are omnivorous, but as they mature they become exclusively herbivorous.
 This diet shift has an effect on the green sea turtle's morphology.
 Green sea turtles have a serrated jaw that is used to eat sea grass and algae.

 Leatherback sea turtles feed almost exclusively on jellyfish and help control jellyfish populations.

 Hawksbill sea turtles principally eat sponges, which constitute 70–95 % of their diets in the Caribbean.

+Loggerhead turtles are regarded as flexible and predators of slow-moving animals.
+They eat a broad variety of things, including terrestrial insects like ants, planthoppers, and beetles, as well as sea animals and plants.
+This species' primary diet consists of gelatinous creatures (medusae and ctenophores) and crustaceans, particularly crabs.
+Sargassum, barnacles, gastropods, anemones, salps, and pelagic coelenterates have also been found in numerous studies to be loggerhead turtles' primary food sources.

 Larynx mechanisms

 There was little information regarding the sea turtle's larynx.
 Sea turtles, like other turtle species, lack an epiglottis to cover the larynx entrance.
 Key findings from an experiment reveal the following in regards to the larynx morphology: a close apposition between the linguolaryngeal cleft's smooth mucosal walls and the laryngeal folds, a dorsal part of the glottis, the glottal mucosa attached to the arytenoid cartilage, and the way the hyoid sling is arranged and the relationship between the compressor laryngis muscle and cricoid cartilage.
 The glottal opening and closing mechanisms have been examined.
 During the opening stage, two abductor artytenoideae muscles swing arytenoid cartilages and the glottis walls.
 As a result, the glottis profile is transformed from a slit to a triangle.
 In the closing stage, the tongue is drawn posteriorly due to the close apposition of the glottis walls and linguolaryngeal cleft walls and hyoglossal sling contractions.